 Learning to Drive with Autism

-According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-old higher-functioning autistic adolescents are currently driving or planning to drive, and 1 in 3 autistic individuals get licensed by age 21.
+According to research conducted at Children’s Hospital of Philadelphia (CHOP), two-thirds of 15- to 18-year-old autistic adolescents without intellectual disability are currently driving or planning to drive, and 1 in 3 autistic individuals without intellectual disability get licensed by age 21.

 Autism is characterized by subtle impairments in social interaction, communication, motor skills and coordination and a difficulty in regulating emotions.
 Attention and a set of skills known as “executive functioning”-- related to processing and prioritizing information -- can also be affected.